 Elementor is the king in the page-builder category.
-It’s the best page-builder plugin out there and has been getting better every day.
+It’s the best page builder plugin out there and has been getting better every day.

-If you’re not aware of what a page-builder plugin is, it’s something which you can use to design your pages or blog posts.
+If you’re not aware of what a page-builder plugin is, it’s something that you can use to design your pages or blog posts.
 For example, you can create nice looking boxes or buttons or lists using these plugins.

 Elementor has an easy to use drag and drop interface and is quite intuitive to use.